elotroalex/wobd-jhu/prelude.md

 - What further implications should we consider when data about Black people, particularly enslaved people, is commodified, monetized or used as leverage within current regimes of private property?
 - How do we begin to connect these questions to the role that ownership and property have played in Black History?

 We asked our guests to give us preliminary answers to any of the questions that grabbed them to help our conversation start before we arrive in Baltimore at the end of March.
 Some of our guests answered our call.
-Now we invite you, our audience, to read their answers and provide us yours in the comment section at the end of the page [add an internal link].
+Now we invite you, our audience, to read their answers and provide us yours in the comment section [at the end of the page](#comments).

 <br>